zulip/zulip/docs/contributing/continuing-unfinished-work.md

   - Test the work carefully, even if others have tested it before.
 There may be problems that the reviewers missed, or that were introduced by rebasing across other changes.

-- **Give credit where credit is due.** In the commit message for any commits that use somebody else's work, [credit][coauthor-git-guide] co-authors by adding a `Co-authored-by:` line after a blank line at the end of your commit
+- **Give credit where credit is due.** Reviewers should be able to examine your commit history and see that you have [properly credited](#credit-prior-work-in-your-commit-history) the work of others.
-  message:

-      Co-authored-by: Greg Price <greg@zulip.com>

 - **Explain the relationship between your PR and prior work** in the description for your pull request.